 Conil beach, the village’s raison d’être, is a wide bay of brilliant yellow sand stretching for many kilometres to either side of the town and lapped by an amazingly, not to say disarmingly, gentle Atlantic – you have to walk a long way before it reaches waist height.
 The area immediately in front of the town is the family beach; up to the northwest you can walk to some more sheltered coves, while across the river to the southeast is a topless and nudist area.

-Undoubtedly one of the best beaches in Spain and the most beguiling beach in the Balearics, Cala D’Hort, is in the extreme southwest of the island, with a lovely quiet sand-and-pebble shoreline plus three good, moderately priced seafood restaurants.
+Undoubtedly one of the best beaches in Spain and the most beguiling beach in the Balearics Dropdown content, Cala D’Hort, is in the extreme southwest of the island, with a lovely quiet sand-and-pebble shoreline plus three good, moderately priced seafood restaurants.

-Heading northwest from the town of Tarifa, you find some of the most spectacular beaches in the whole of the Costa de la Luz – wide stretches of yellow or silvery-white sand, washed by some magical rollers.
+Heading northwest from the town of Tarifa, you find some of the most spectacular beaches in Spain – wide stretches of yellow or silvery-white sand, washed by some magical rollers.
 Tarifa Beach, a little bay 9km from the town, has restaurants, a windsurfing school, campsites and a string of pricey hotels.

 As one of the nicest seafront towns in the Basque Country, the fine old port of Lekeitio is worth visiting.
 It is blessed with two fine beaches – one beside the harbour, and the other, better, across the river to the east.
 The little wooded island that stands in the middle of the bay can be reached on foot when the tide drops low enough.

 The crowds of the more popular Playa del Brazomar can be left behind by heading west to Playa Ostende, with its rough, dark sand.
 When you’re done sunning yourself, from here, there’s an unusual walk back to town along the cliffs with the sea pounding the rocks beneath you.
 In a tiny bay en route, the sea comes in under a spectacular overhang.